petrushchako/Kubernetes/Helm/Helm-Deep-Dive-V3/labs/5.Creating-Helm-Charts/README.md

             - containerPort: {{ .Values.blog.containerPort }}
     ```
 10. After updating the file values, save the template and clear the console:

     `clear`

 11. On the second console, exit out of the values.yaml file.

+<br><br><br>

+## Ensure the Manifests Render Correctly and Deploy the Application as a NodePort Application
+1. On the first console, run the helm show values command to view the blog folder's details:

+    `helm show values blog`

+2. Run the helm install command with the --dry-run directive.
+The manifest should display with the service set to run as a NodePort on port 30080 (in the lab video, this step produced an error message because there was a typo in the application.yaml file):

+    `helm install demo blog --dry-run`

+3. Install and deploy Helm:

+    `helm install demo blog`

+4. View the pod details (note that the pod's status is ContainerCreating):

+    `kubectl get po`

+5. While the container is being created, view the service details (note that the blog service is running on the correct NodePort of 30080):

+    `kubectl get svc`

+6. Verify the pod's status is now Running:

+    `kubectl get po`

+7. On the second console, exit out of session so you can view the public IP address for the Kubernetes primary server:

+    `exit`

+8. Copy the public IP address of the Kubernetes primary server and paste it into a new browser tab along with the port number: <PUBLIC_IP_ADDRESS>:30080.
+The ghost blog should load.